TGRGIT/menpodetect/README.md

 Menpodetect (Non-conda version)
 ================
-This is a stripped-down version of the Menpo project's MenpoDetect Library Only ffld2 & dlib are supported
+This is a stripped-down version of the Menpo project's MenpoDetect Library.
+Only ffld2 & dlib are supported.

 The good news is, you don't need conda.
 What you will need;
-Eigen
+- Eigen
-dlib
+- dlib